 top of page

-1 in 5 US Adults experience mental illness each year.
+• 1 in 4 Adults experience a mental illness each year in the US.

 Did you know...

-In 2024, Crossroads Medical Mission purchased the vacant and derelict house adjacent to our free-standing clinic on Scott Street.
-Thanks to Bristol, Virginia's CARES ACT funding, we secured a forgivable loan to purchase the property.
-We are designing construction plans, seeking funding for construction and renovation, as well as funding for furniture, fixtures, and equipment.
+In 2024, Crossroads Medical Mission purchased the vacant and derelict house beside of our free-standing clinic on Scott Street.
+We are seeking funding for renovation and construction of the property, as well as funding for furniture, fixtures, and equipment.
+The building will be ready to serve our community in late 2026.

 Enter HOPE at the Crossroads